Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/_index.md

 On the **Configuration** tab you can select from the following sub-tabs:

 * **Keys** – View your {{% variables/apibuilder_prod_name %}} application key and OAuth consumer key and OAuth secret.
-* **Settings** – Change {{% variables/apibuilder_prod_name %}} settings such as enable or disable new user email verification, friend request type (two-way or one-way), and whether users can be created from the application or only from Dashboard.
+* **Settings** – Change {{% variables/apibuilder_prod_name %}} settings such as enable or disable new user email verification, friend request type (two-way or one-way), and whether users can be created from your application.
-* **Email** – Provide SMTP or MessageGears server settings for Dashboard to send an email on behalf of your application.
+* **Email** – Provide SMTP or MessageGears server settings to send an email on behalf of your application.
 Additionally, you can enable or disable the email test mode.

 For details, see [Configuring Cloud Services](/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/configuring_cloud_services/).